The Foundations of Decay: Composition

-"The Foundations of Decay" is six-minute long song that has been described as progressive rock, gothic rock, and post-hardcore.
-It also incorporates elements of doom metal, basement punk, arena rock, post-metal, and metalcore.
-Em Moore of Exclaim! wrote that the song features several "acts" that individually showcase the band's expanded sound, incorporating features of "noise rock, doom and prog".
-The New York Times described the song as "prog-emo".
+"The Foundations of Decay" is a six-minute long song that has been described as progressive rock, gothic rock, and post-hardcore.
+It also incorporates elements of doom metal, basement punk, arena rock, post-metal, metalcore, and noise rock.
+Em Moore of Exclaim! described it as featuring several "acts" that individually showcase the "myriad ways the band have expanded their sound, bringing in more elements from noise rock, doom and prog".
+The New York Times characterized it as "prog-emo".

-It opens up with static noise before introducing a mellow electric guitar, piano, and a "laid-back drumbeat" paired with Gerard Way's distorted vocals.
-Ali Shutler of NME compared the song's opening guitar to the intro of "Dream On" by Aerosmith.
-"The Foundations of Decay" then crescendos into the chorus, which Hannah Dailey of Billboard described as having "anthemic force" in a similar vein to the band's 2006 single "Welcome to the Black Parade".
-The song goes between guitar breakdowns and slower-paced moments that highlight the lyrics.
-Shutler believed that the song's composition combined elements from their past studio albums, viewing the "guitar breakdown" to be similar to one from The Black Parade.
-Both Maria Sherman of NPR and Shutler compared the song to ones found on the band's first album, I Brought You My Bullets, You Brought Me Your Love (2002).
-Shutler and Moore compared it to that album's "Demolition Lovers", with Moore likening their usage of multiple acts and Shutler comparing their opening guitar segments.
+The song opens up with static noise before introducing a mellow electric guitar, piano, and a "laid-back drumbeat" paired with Gerard Way's distorted vocals.
+It then crescendos into the chorus, which Hannah Dailey of Billboard described as having "anthemic force" in a similar vein to the band's 2006 single "Welcome to the Black Parade".
+Ali Shutler of NME compared the opening guitar to the intro of Aerosmith's "Dream On" (1973).
+"The Foundations of Decay" goes between guitar breakdowns and slower-paced moments that highlight the lyrics, which were described by Dailey as "electric guitar-stamped rage fests" and "simmering moments of storytelling", respectively.
+Shutler opined that the composition combined elements from their past studio albums, viewing the guitar breakdown as similar to one from The Black Parade.
+Maria Sherman of NPR compared the song to ones found on the band's first album, I Brought You My Bullets, You Brought Me Your Love (2002).
+Sherman and Moore compared it to that album's "Demolition Lovers", Moore likening their usage of multiple acts and Sherman viewing their opening guitar segments as similar.